 You now know what works.
 Now it's about implementation.
 Here's a concrete plan on how to build your B2B lead generation in the first 90 days.

-Week 1 to 2: Lay the foundation
+Week 1 to 2: Laying the foundation

-Sharpen positioning
+Refine positioning

 Formulate clear value propositions for each target group